Compliments, Concerns & Complaints Policy

 Concerns – Informal resolution

 In the event of a complaint most concerns can be resolved by discussing the issue with the person directly involved without delay.
-Customers may raise a concern about their course / product with the admin team contactable at admin@mrlsonlineenglish.com or 07595692364.
+Customers may raise a concern about their course/product at admin@mrlsonlineenglish.com or 07595692364.

-• Mr L’s Online English.com who will take into account all relevant facts, needs and interests of all concerned and use its discretion to resolve the matter with due sensitivity.
+Mr L’s Online English will take into account all relevant facts, needs and interests of all concerned and use its discretion to resolve the matter with due sensitivity.

-• Mr L’s Online English.com will provide feedback to the parent/employer on actions and outcomes normally within one week .
+Mr L’s Online English will provide feedback to the parent/employer/student on actions and outcomes normally within one week .

-• In rare instances where learners over the age of 18 wish their partner, carer, parent or employer to take up their concern on their behalf, they will be required to sign a letter of authority and submit this to Mr L’s Online English.com before any concern is progressed.
+In rare instances where learners over the age of 18 wish their partner, carer, parent or employer to take up their concern on their behalf, they will be required to sign a letter of authority and submit this to Mr L’s Online English before any concern is progressed.

-• In the case of an employer who has a concern with any aspect of their employee's course of study at Mr L’s Online English.com, they should also bring it to the attention of Mr L’s Online English.com.
+In the case of an employer who has a concern with any aspect of their employee's course of study at Mr L’s Online English, they should also bring it to the attention of Mr L’s Online English.
 The appropriate person will then consider all relevant facts, needs and interests of all concerned and use their discretion to resolve the matter to the satisfaction of employee and employer.
-Mr L’s Online English.com will provide feedback to the employer on the actions and outcomes.
+Mr L’s Online English will provide feedback to the employer on the actions and outcomes.

 Formal Complaints

-If a concern cannot be resolved informally, and only after the recommended avenues have been exhausted, or is deemed complex or high risk, a formal complaint should be raised directly to the directors of Mr L’s Online English.com.
-The complaint will be logged and an acknowledgement of receipt will be sent, normally within 3 working days of receipt.
+If a concern cannot be resolved informally, and only after the recommended avenues have been exhausted, or is deemed complex or high risk, a formal complaint should be raised directly to the owners of Mr L’s Online English.
+The complaint will be logged and an acknowledgement of receipt will be sent, normally within 3 working days.

-The complaint will be directors of Mr L’s Online English.com to carry out an investigation.
-Mr L’s Online English.com will ensure that the complainant is advised of the outcome of the investigation and actions to be taken by Mr L’s Online English.com where appropriate; complainants will not be privy to any ensuing disciplinary actions taken against staff.
+The owners of Mr L’s Online English will carry out an investigation.
+Mr L’s Online English will ensure that the complainant is advised of the outcome of the investigation and actions to be taken by Mr L’s Online English where appropriate; complainants will not be privy to any ensuing disciplinary actions taken against staff.

-Mr L’s Online English.com aims to ensure that the outcomes are communicated within 15 working days from receipt of the complaint.
+Mr L’s Online English aims to ensure that the outcomes are communicated within 15 working days from receipt of the complaint.
 Should this take longer the complainant will be informed of progress.

 Appeals